flutter/website/src/deployment/android.md

 : Specify the final, unique (Application Id)[appid]

 `compileSdkVersion`
 : Specify the API level Gradle should use to compile your app.
-Consult the module-level build section in the [Gradle build file][gradlebuild] for details.
+For more information, see the module-level build section in the [Gradle build file][gradlebuild].

 `buildToolsVersion`
 : Specify the version of Android SDK Build Tools that your app uses.